Biologics: Projects and Folders

 5. Storage systems (freezers, etc.) can be shared among folders with different permissions.
 Users will only be able to see details for the stored samples to which they have been granted access.
 Learn more about shared storage in the Sample Manager documentation:

-Manage Multiple Biologics Projects
+Manage Multiple Biologics Folders

-When using Biologics in a top-level LabKey Server container, administrators have the option to manage multiple Biologics Projects directly from within the admin interface.
+When using Biologics in a top-level LabKey Server container, administrators have the option to manage multiple Biologics Folders directly from within the admin interface.
 Note that this is not supported when the top level Biologics container is a folder or subfolder in LabKey Server.

-Cross-Project Actions
+Cross-Folder Actions

 Restricted Visibility of Inaccessible Data

-When a user has access to a subset of projects, there can be situations where this user will be restricted from seeing data from other projects, including identifiers such as Sample IDs that might contain restricted details.
+When a user has access to a subset of folders, there can be situations where this user will be restricted from seeing data from other folders, including identifiers such as Sample IDs that might contain restricted details.
 In detail pages, listing pages, and grids, entities a user does not have access to will show "unavailable" in the display instead of a name or rowid.
 Learn more in this topic:

 ID/Name Settings